ktjayamanna/redis-for-numpy/README.md

 `EF` plays a role in the effort made to find good candidates when connecting the new node to the existing HNSW graph.
 The default is 200.
 Using a larger value, may help to have a better recall.
 To improve the recall it is also possible to increase `EF` during `VSIM` searches.

 `SETATTR` associates attributes to the newly created entry or update the entry attributes (if it already exists).
-It is the same as calling the `VSETATTR` attribute separately, so please check the documentation of that command in the hybrid search section of this documentation.
+It is the same as calling the `VSETATTR` attribute separately, so please check the documentation of that command in the filtered search section of this documentation.

 **VSIM: return elements by vector similarity**